All You Need to Know About Medicare

 Now that we’ve discussed what your potential costs can be, let’s take a look at how you can limit some of those liabilities that you have with original Medicare by itself.

-Let's take a look at the chart.
-On the left, it shows the first way.
-You keep original Medicare, Part A, and Part B, you take a standalone drug plan.
+Take a look at the chart.
+On the left, it shows the first way to cover the liability.
+You’ll keep original Medicare, Part A, and Part B, you take a standalone drug plan.
 You will also purchase a Medicare Supplement Insurance Plan to fill-in those gaps that we’ve just talked about.
 That’s why Medicare Supplement Insurance is also called Medigap because it fills the gap.

 There is a second way to limit your liability, and the chart shows it on the right.
 This second way is to trade in your original Medicare Parts A and B for something called Medicare Part C, which is also known as Medicare Advantage.

-Medicare Advantage is primarily HMOs, but there are also other types of plans.
+Most people on Medicare Advantage have an HMO, but there are also other types of plans.
 We are going to focus today on the HMOs because those are the most wildly popular Medicare Advantage plans.
-We are going to start with the pros of Medicare Advantage
+Let’s start with the pros of Medicare Advantage

 First of all, there’s usually no or low additional monthly premium on top of your Part B premium.
 But, one of the nice things about Medicare Advantage is that many of them do not have an additional premium on top of that, and if there is monthly premium it can actually be taken out of your Social Security check.